-The history of the Knock Basilica is rich and fascinating, it began on August 21, 1879 when in the village of Knock in Co.
-Mayo, 15 people from the village witnessed an apparition of Our Lady, St. Joseph and St. John the Redeveloper.
+The history of the Knock Basilica is rich and fascinating.
+It began on August 21, 1879 when in the village of Knock in Co.
+Mayo, 15 people witnessed an apparition of Virgin Mary, St. Joseph and St. John the Redeveloper.

-LSI Stone played a major role in this project, providing white marble sivec to the focal point of the Basilica, the shining shrine.
+LSI Stone played a major role in this project, providing White Marble Sivec to the focal point of the Basilica, the shining shrine.
 Sivec marble is original from Macedon and is quite famous due to its white and immaculate features.
-The final result could not be better, the immaculate colors of the Sivec marble and the quality in the finishes of LSI Stone have done an excellent job and it is a great honor for LSI Stone to have their products in such a sacred place and of such importance for their inhabitant and millions of visitors annually received by the Knock Basilica.
+The final result could not be better.

 The immaculate colors of the Sivec marble and the quality in the finishes showed an excellent job on the part of LSI Stone.
 It is with great honor that LSI Stone was responsible for the suplly to such a sacred place for their inhabitants and the million of visitors that the Basilica receive annually.